ImageMagick/Usage-Markdown/masking/index.md

 ### Outline or Halo Transparency {#outline}

-Sometimes you will like to add a outline around an image containing transparency.
+Sometimes you will like to add an outline around an image containing transparency.
 One way is to use [EdgeOut Morphology](../morphology/#edgeout) to quickly get all the neighbouring pixels to the original image, color them, and then [Under (DstOver) Compose](../compose/#dstover) it with the original image.

 ~~~